 When the weather gets warm in the Midwest, biking becomes a favorite family activity.
 Whether you love to head out with your kids on the weekend or bike as a form of exercise, you should know the traffic laws that apply to cyclists in Illinois.

+As personal injury lawyers in O’Fallon, IL, we unfortunately see more than our share of bicycle injuries.
 These are the most important guidelines to know since the state updated its bike safety laws in 2018.

 Mandated safety equipment